top of page

 14-15 > by 14, i was juggling 4-5 youtubers at once, making ₹20-30k/month. they paid me less than i was worth, but i was learning skills most people don't touch until their 20s. built a team, bought computers, and started running an agency before "agency" was even a thing. we were 2-3 people. still together today.

-but the math wasn't adding up. i was sitting in one chair for 14-15 hours a day editing, scripting, narrating and walking away with ₹1000 in my pocket. my father had run several failed businesses. i'd been helping support my family from a young age. i know the value of money better than most. i was building empires for other people while barely keeping myself afloat.
+but the math wasn't adding up. i was sitting on one chair for 14-15 hours a day editing, scripting, narrating and walking away with ₹1000 in my pocket. my father had run several failed businesses. i'd been helping support my family from a young age. i know the value of money better than most. i was building empires for other people while barely keeping myself afloat.

 16 > i made a decision: quit all clients. build my own thing instead. founded GeekyGamer. scaled it to 100k subscribers and over 100 million views in 2 months. i still run it, put some real money in the bank. built more channels after that. worked on revenue-share deals with more youtube channels.